 - Define classes

-- Insert a word
+- Insert a string

-- Delete a word
+- Delete a string

-- Search a word
+- Search a string

-- Print all words in trie
+- Print all strings in a trie

 - Free download